nwmbutler/CV/README.md

 ## Nick Butler

-Following a succesful career in Technical Theatre, I have taken the leap into software development to take my logical thinking, problem solving, technically orientated skills and redeploy them in pursuit of a new exciting career.
+Following a successful career in Technical Theatre, I have taken the leap into software development to take my logical thinking, problem solving, technically orientated skills and redeploy them in pursuit of a new exciting career.

-I am excited about a career change into a perenially growing, dynamic field.
+I am excited about a career change into a perennially growing, dynamic field.

 ## Team player